bcgov/security-scan-jira/README.md

 - Trivy (-trivy.sarif)
 - Anchore (-anchore.sarif)

-Place scan results in the `scans` directory.
+Create a `scans` directory and place scan result files in that director, or rename `sample-scans` directory to `scans` to run with sample data.
 Files must end with the appropriate file name and extension shown in parenthesis in the list above in order to be processed by this script.

 Feel free to modify the script as you see fit to include any details from your scans into the final output file.
-Pull requests welcomed!

 ## To Run

 ### Prerequisites

-- Scan results placed in `scans` directory with appropriate file names (see Usage section above)
+- Scan results placed in a `scans` directory at project root with appropriate file names (see Usage section above)
-  - Sample scans results are included for demonstration.
-Copy these results from the `sample-scans` directory into `scans` before running.
 - Python 3 installed

 Once the scans are placed in the directory simply run using `python3 security-scan-jira-script.py`.
 The scipt will output a .json file to the project root.